-If you want to boost sales and grow your ecommerce business this quarter, you have to invest more time and money in email marketing.
+If you want to boost sales and grow your e-commerce business this quarter, invest in email marketing.
 Email is one of the best and most effective ways to communicate with your customers and prospects.

 Consider some of the following statistics about the impact of email marketing versus other online channels:

 - According to Campaign Monitor, you are about 6x more likely to get a click-through from an email campaign than you are from a tweet.

 - According to Forrester Research, 90% of email gets delivered to the intended recipient’s inbox, whereas only 2% of your Facebook fans see your posts in their news feed.

 - According to Monetate, 4.24% of visitors from email marketing buy something, compared to 2.49% of visitors from search and 0.59% from social media.

 It’s clear that email marketing can drive sales, so the question is, what kind of emails should you be sending, and who should you be sending them to?

 If you’re not investing much time into email marketing, the best place to start is with the people who have purchased products from you before.